sreyamtw/GradeModel/README.md

 2. users : 125 students who have an account on the web application
 3. scores : For storing the scores of the exam for the registered students

-### Week 2 Plan
+## Week 2
+This week is mainly focused on subjective question evaluation
-* Try to implement NLP for subjective questions
+* Tried to implement NLP for subjective questions
-* Diversify question bank
-* Choosing questions at random
+* Explored different LLMs
+* Created a dataset with questions having answers ranging from 0-5 marks.
+About 1000 entries, some paraphrased.
+* Choose T5 small and fine tuned the model
+* Model needs to be improved

+## Week 3 Plan
+* Split the dataset and finetune again
+* Try LLAMA models
+* Integrate model to flask
+* Modify scores table to add in scores
-* Try to implement a coding evaluation part of exam
+* Try to build code evaluation part